How to deal with inflation: Think digital tech

 - Hedging is more important than usual.
 Inflation means things cost more.
 This results in your inventory – of both products and raw materials – being worth more than ever.
 In times like these, companies must walk a fine line between the risk of surplus and the benefit of holding higher-value liquid assets within their warehouses and factories.

 - Supply chains get costlier to run.
 Supply chain operations take up an enormous share of energy usage and expense, particularly for manufacturing companies.
-Economic inflation means that already beset-upon supply chain managers will feel a heavy push to improve visibility and ROI, and to optimize all manufacturing and logistics activities.
+Economic inflation means that already beset-upon supply chain managers will feel a heavy push to improve visibility and ROI, and to optimise all manufacturing and logistics activities.

 - It’s a good time to spread your risk.
-Your suppliers and vendors are facing their own issues during inflation, including labor shortages, higher interest rates on existing debt, and untenable operational costs.
+Your suppliers and vendors are facing their own issues during inflation, including labour shortages, higher interest rates on existing debt, and untenable operational costs.
 If the past few years have taught supply chain managers one thing, it’s what can happen when they’re too dependent upon a single or small range of suppliers.
 So when inflation hits, companies need to be prepared with solutions that help them more easily diversify and spread their risk when it comes to suppliers.

 - Raw materials and energy cost a lot more.
 For businesses, these particular expenses are often shaped by politics and global economic forces well beyond their control.
 While sustainability and waste reduction remain important environmental concerns, during times of inflation, they become matters of economic survival as well.
 During inflation, companies seek extreme measures to use less energy and fuel, and to streamline materials usage in manufacturing.